Spoilers follow for the adventure from the article “Filthy Peasants” from MCDM’s Arcadia issue 9…

 “Stirges!” said Raffolk, who had seen such beasts in the woods near the village.

-The villagers fought the creatures with all their might, but were unsuccessful until Nicolas hit on of the monsters with the big stick he always carried.
+The villagers fought the creatures with all their might, but were unsuccessful until Nicolas hit one of the monsters with the big stick he always carried.
 It fell dead with a loud thwack.
-The others were dispatched quickly.
+The others were dispatched quickly after.

 Using the stick as a lever, Nicolas pried the bar securing the cage open, allowing the three surviving merchants to escape toward their friend in the room to the North.